Chart Color Schemes

 Dora Creek has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely to impact the area.
+AreaSearch has identified nine projects likely to impact the area.
 Notable projects include Eraring Battery Energy Storage System, Cedar Mill Lake Macquarie, Trinity Point Marina & Resort Development, and Alliance Avenue and Wyee Road Intersection Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.